HOA RFP Specifications

 The Board of Directors must determine if a violation exists and decide the appropriate action to ensure compliance.
 If all enforcement efforts fail, the association’s attorney may need to advise the Board on the next steps.

-Finally, it is important to remember that selective enforcement is not just a legal issue but also a moral one.
-Homeowners who feel unfairly targeted may resist complying with HOA rules, potentially leading to more significant issues later on.
+Finally, it is essential to remember that selective enforcement is not just a legal issue but also a moral one.
+Homeowners who feel unfairly targeted may resist complying with HOA rules, potentially leading to more significant issues later.
 Prioritizing fairness and consistency in HOA enforcement fosters trust and cooperation among homeowners, ultimately creating a stronger, more vibrant community.

 6 Tips for Planning HOA Events